So You Think You Can Dance (American TV series) season 8

 So You Think You Can Dance is an American television reality program and dance competition airing on the Fox network.
 The show's eighth season premiered on May 26, 2011.
 It features the return of Mary Murphy and Nigel Lythgoe as permanent judges and Cat Deeley as host.
 Also returning is the selection of a Top 20 for the finals, in contrast to season 7's Top 11.
 This is the final season to feature Results Show episodes.
-Contemporary dancer Melanie Moore won the season and Sasha Mallory was the runner-up.
+Contemporary contestant Melanie Moore won the season and Sasha Mallory was the runner-up.
 This is the first season where both the winner and runner-up were female.

+Moore and fellow grand finalist Mark Germor, who were paired as a couple from the first performance episode, became the fourteenth contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the eleventh contestants to be in the grand finale, and became the fourth pair in the show's run never to face elimination from being among the bottom six or bottom four contestants in the grand finale.

 Judging panel

 Mary Murphy returned and replaced Mia Michaels as a permanent judge after being absent in season 7 due to contract disputes and to undergo surgery to remove a thyroid tumor.
 Adam Shankman's permanent judge spot—to which he was unable to return due to conflict with directing the film Rock of Ages—was filled with rotating guest judges Robin Antin, Lil' C, Tyce Diorio, Toni Redpath, and Jason Gilkison.